King Kong (1933)

 Parents Need to Know

-Parents need to know about abundant violence, not only monster-on-monster fights (inevitably ending in death for one of the combatants), and also that many innocent bystanders are brutally killed, both in the jungle and in New York City.
+Parents need to know that the original King Kong contains abundant violence, not only monster-on-monster fights (inevitably ending in death for one of the combatants), and also that many innocent bystanders are brutally killed, both in the jungle and in New York City.
 The natives (who are black) are portrayed as face-painted, bone-wearing tribesmen.

 What's the story?